PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 explicit callbacks in a future context.
 The focused plus architecture suite passed 252 tests and all 11 TensorFlow-import-blocked tests passed.
 No pull request was created, reopened, or updated.

+That suffix is now implemented in `passes/layout_attention_quantized_suffix_orchestration.py` with a frozen ModelIR/layout/diagnostics context, thirteen stable IDs, ten direct owner imports, and three explicit lowerer-local callbacks.
+The per-invocation duplicate-transpose option is forwarded unchanged to its single destination.
+The historical helper, both outer calls, and both boundaries remain unchanged as an eight-line delegate.
+Focused and architecture contracts preserve all arguments, callback identities, order, and total invocation multiplicity.
+The 820-test related family, 32 core smoke tests, and all 11 TensorFlow-import- blocked tests pass.
+No public API, artifact, dependency, runtime order, or TensorFlow boundary changed, and no pull request was created, reopened, or updated.